Talwindersaini/Cloud_DE_Assignment/README.md

 Cloud Data Engineer Role Assignment

-For this assignment i'm using Snowflake to warehouse that data.
+For this assessment i'm using Snowflake to warehouse that data.

 Prerequisite Steps :-